MicrosoftDocs/windows-powershell-docs/docset/windows/networkcontroller/new-networkcontrollermacpool.md

 ###
-Following properties can be added/changed for a MAC pool: a.
+Following properties can be added/changed for a MAC pool:
-Start MAC address
+- Start MAC address
-b.
-End MAC address
+- End MAC address

 ## OUTPUTS

 ## NOTES

 ## RELATED LINKS